 The same rules that apply to children apply to adults—however, a power company will have to use extra care if it knows children play in the area of its lines.
 Proving negligence is often difficult for underprepared claimants in Michigan, however, due to the nuances of the legal system.
 Therefore, the aid of a seasoned electrical injury lawyer may prove to be essential.

-Call a Michigan Electrical Injury Attorney for Help
+Call a Michigan Electrical Accident Attorney for Help

 No matter the circumstances of an electrical injury, the resulting damages may include severe burns, electrocution, and even death.
 If you or a loved one was injured in any of these types of incidents, a Michigan electrical injury lawyer could help you pursue compensation against an at-fault company.